florianboergel/florianboergel.github.io/_pages/cv.md

     </tr>
     <tr>
         <td>since 01/2020</td>
-        <td>Deputy-speark of the working group Energy & Climate for the political party ’Die Grünen MV’ </td>
+        <td>Deputy-speaker of the working group Energy & Climate for the political party 'Die Grünen MV' </td>
     </tr>
     <tr>
         <td>04/2019</td>
-        <td>Candidate for the political party ’Die Grünen’ for the local election in Rostock in 2019, Rostock.</td>
+        <td>Candidate for the political party 'Die Grünen' for the local election in Rostock in 2019, Rostock.</td>
     </tr>
     <tr>
         <td>since 06/2018</td>